pmbaldha/troubleshooting-basics/README.md

 ### Take a deep breath!
 Walk away.

 It is easy to become frustrated when we can't solve a problem immediately.
 As a result of our frustration, our vision becomes more narrowly focused.
 We then repeat the same actions over and over or make assumptions about what the problem is and don't look beyond that.
-We close our mind to other possible causes to the problem or are so overwhelmed by the problem that we don't know where to start to solve it.
+We close our minds to other possible causes of the problem or are so overwhelmed by the problem that we don't know where to start to solve it.
 The first step to solving any problem is to relax.
 While it may seem like the world is ending, it is not.
 The site may be temporarily broken or not working as expected, but you are more likely to get it working the way you want if you take a deep breath and a break and approach the problem fresh.
 When you are feeling more relaxed, you can work through the following exercises to define the problem more clearly and find a solution.

 ### A well-defined problem is half the solution!